netskopeoss/Netskope-CSPM-StorageScan-AWSControlTower/README.md

 -   [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) secret encrypted by AWS Key Management Service (KMS) key to store your Netskope API access token.

--   [Amazon CloudWatch event rule](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/WhatIsCloudWatchEvents.html) triggered by the SUCCEEDED status event from the Customizations for AWS Control Tower [[AWS Step Functions]{.underline}](https://docs.aws.amazon.com/solutions/latest/customizations-for-aws-control-tower/architecture.html).
+-   [Amazon CloudWatch event rule](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/WhatIsCloudWatchEvents.html) triggered by the SUCCEEDED status event from the Customizations for AWS Control Tower [AWS Step Functions](https://docs.aws.amazon.com/solutions/latest/customizations-for-aws-control-tower/architecture.html).

 -   [AWS Lambda](https://aws.amazon.com/lambda/) function NetskopeAutoAddInstanceLambda invoked by the CloudWatch event rule above.
-Upon receiving a SUCCEEDED event from the CfCT, this Lambda function calls the Netskope [[Get Instance Info]{.underline}](https://docs.netskope.com/en/get-instance-info.html), [[Create an AWS Instance]{.underline}](https://docs.netskope.com/en/create-an-aws-instance.html) and [[Update an AWS Instance]{.underline}](https://docs.netskope.com/en/update-an-aws-instance.html) APIs to create or update the AWS account enrolment in your Netskope tenant.
+Upon receiving a SUCCEEDED event from the CfCT, this Lambda function calls the Netskope [Get Instance Info](https://docs.netskope.com/en/get-instance-info.html), [Create an AWS Instance](https://docs.netskope.com/en/create-an-aws-instance.html) and [Update an AWS Instance](https://docs.netskope.com/en/update-an-aws-instance.html) APIs to create or update the AWS account enrolment in your Netskope tenant.

 The manifest.yaml file for CfCT describes the target AWS accounts and Organization Units (OUs) which you'd like to automatically enroll into Netskope Security Cloud.
 This manifest.yaml file is configured to launch [AWS CloudFormation Stackset](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/what-is-cfnstacksets.html) from the second template, Netskope-CSPM-StorageScan-RoleTemplate-ControlTower.yaml.
 This template file creates the cross-account IAM role that will be used by Netskope.

 When you trigger the CfCT code pipeline, the CfCT solution deploys AWS CloudFormation StackSets with the resources defined in the NetskopeCSPM-StorageScan-RoleTemplate-ControlTower.yaml template across the AWS accounts and OUs defined in the manifest.yaml file.

-Later, when you create a new managed account using [[AWS Control Tower Account Factory]{.underline}](https://docs.aws.amazon.com/controltower/latest/userguide/account-factory.html), the CfCT solution uses the [[AWS Control Tower Lifecycle Event]{.underline}](https://docs.aws.amazon.com/controltower/latest/userguide/lifecycle-events.html) to invoke the same CodePipeline workflow and deploys the AWS IAM roles will be used by Netskope on the newly created account.
+Later, when you create a new managed account using [AWS Control Tower Account Factory](https://docs.aws.amazon.com/controltower/latest/userguide/account-factory.html), the CfCT solution uses the [AWS Control Tower Lifecycle Event](https://docs.aws.amazon.com/controltower/latest/userguide/lifecycle-events.html) to invoke the same CodePipeline workflow and deploys the AWS IAM roles will be used by Netskope on the newly created account.
 When the CfCT solution completed the Netskope AWS IAM role deployment, the CfCT Step Functions send the SUCCEEDED event in the Amazon CloudWatch which triggers the NetskopeAutoAddInstanceLambda Lambda function to configure your AWS account in the Netskope tenant.

 ![](media/image2.png){width="6.767716535433071in" height="4.861111111111111in"}